Convergence of Gibbs Sampling: Coordinate Hit-and-Run Mixes Fast

 At a high level, we follow the proof of rapid mixing based on the conductance of Markov chains \cite{SJ89} in the continuous setting \cite{LS93}.
-We give a simple, new one-step coupling lemma which reduces the problem of lower bounding the conductance of the underlying Markov chain to an isoperimetric inequality about axis-disjoint sets in high dimension.
-Roughly speaking, the inequality says the following: If two subsets of a convex body are axis-disjoint, then the remaining mass of the body is proportional to the smaller of the two subsets.
+We give a simple, new one-step coupling lemma (Lemma~\ref{lem:disjoint}) which reduces the problem of lower bounding the conductance of CHAR for a convex body $K$ to lower bounding the isoperimetric coefficient of axis-disjoint subsets in $K$.
+Roughly speaking, the inequality says the following: If two subsets of $K$ are axis-disjoint, then the remaining mass of the body is proportional to the smaller of the two subsets.
 This inequality is our main technical contribution.
-In comparison, for Euclidean distance says that for any two subsets of a convex body, the remaining mass is proportional to their (minimum) Euclidean distance times the smaller of the two subset volumes.
+In comparison, the isoperimetric inequality for Euclidean distance says that for any two subsets of a convex body, the remaining mass is proportional to their (minimum) Euclidean distance times the smaller of the two subset volumes.

 Standard approaches to proving such inequalities, notably localization \cite{KLS95,LeeV17KLS}, which reduce the desired high-dimensional inequality to a one-dimensional inequality, do not seem to be directly applicable to proving this ``$\ell_{0}$-type'' inequality.
-So we develop a first-principles approach where we first prove the inequality for cubes, taking advantage of their product structure, and then for general bodies using a tiling of space with cubes.
-In the course of the latter part, we will use several known properties of convex bodies, including Euclidean isoperimetry.
+So we develop a first-principles approach where we first prove the isoperimetric inequality for cubes (Lemma~\ref{lem:cube_isoperimetry}), taking advantage of their product structure, and then for general convex bodies (Theorem~\ref{thm:iso}) using a tiling of space with cubes.
+In the latter part, we will use several known properties of convex bodies, including Euclidean isoperimetry.